 Support outside lessons is available, both informally and formally.
-Regular “maths clinic” sessions are run during the college week and all of the department are available for support at lunchtime and at the end of the day.
+Regular “mathematics clinic” sessions are run during the college week and all of the department are available for support at lunchtime.

-The Maths Department offers a number of enrichment activities:
+The Mathematics Department offers a number of enrichment activities:

 The Individual Senior Maths Challenge takes place in the autumn term.

-The Advanced Extension Award is designed to challenge the top 10% of students and is offered to all students excelling in their A Level Maths course.
+STEP is designed to challenge the top students and is offered to all students aiming for a place at the more prestigious universities.